Introducing Catalytic Pedagogy - a revolutionary way to bring K-12 schooling into the 21st century!

 So, let’s dive into what it means to call a pedagogy catalytic.

-But let’s start at the beginning with the literal version of catalysis as explained by industrial chemists.
+But let’s start at the beginning with a more detailed account of the literal version of catalysis.

 A catalyst is something which speeds up a chemical reaction but at the end of the reaction has the same mass as it had at the beginning of the reaction.

-This means that it is not used up in the reaction.
+This means that it is not used up.

 A catalyst works by providing an alternative pathway for the reaction to occur.